lanjoni/draco/README.md

 # Draco

-A simple project manager for C++ that allows creation, manipulation and compilation.
+A simple project manager for C++ based on QT5 and QMAKE that allows creation, manipulation and compilation.

 ## Description